maiflys/100-days-of-code/log.md

 **Thoughts:** I need to create a more concrete schedule with the material I want to look over, but for now, I am glad to be getting back into learning.
 Based on my knowledge of habit setting, I will also edit this project more for my constraints by leting myself pass to the next day with only 30 minutes of study.

+### Day 1: April 14, 2021

+**Today's Progress**: Continued to look over notes from the Yu course.
+Relearning git through various sources.
+Also fiddled with getting Debian installed on a VM.

+**Thoughts:** Picking back up the Udemy is course is not quick since it's been a few months (followed that Ebbinghaus forgetting curve too well!), but my written notes helped a lot.